(a) General. A Bed and Breakfast:

 handwash sink shall be provided in or immediately adjacent to food

 (2) Intended use.
-Handsink(s) shall be used for no
+Handwash sinks shall be used for

 (j) Food-contact surfaces.
 All food contact surfaces,